Resources

 How much time does it take to use CPAN?

-We return over 98% of our calls within 30 minutes or less.
-You can schedule a call back at your convenience M-F 8 a.m–5 p.m.
+CPAN returns over 98% of its calls within 30 minutes or less.
+Providers can schedule a callback at their convenience, Monday-Friday, 8 a.m–5 p.m.

 Why do I need CPAN?

-Today’s youth are facing unprecedented mental health issues and there are not enough pediatric psychiatrists in Texas to meet this need in a timely manner.
-Some children wait months to be seen.
-More children are going to pediatric clinicians for mental health issues.
-CPAN is here to support you through peer-to-peer, real-time consultation so you can help your patients get the care they need within their medical home.
+Today’s youth are facing unprecedented mental health issues and there are not enough pediatric psychiatrists in Texas to meet this need in a timely manner — Some children wait months to be seen.
+In addition, more children are going to pediatric clinicians for mental health issues.
+CPAN is here to support those clinicians through peer-to-peer, real-time consultation so they can help their patients get the care they need within their medical home.

 How does CPAN benefit children and parents?

-CPAN staff are here to provide expert consultations and resources to help you address your patients’ unique behavioral health needs.
+CPAN staff provide expert consultations and resources to help providers address their patients’ unique behavioral health needs.
 No question is too small.
-Staff can assist you in developing a behavioral plan based on the information you provide to our behavioral specialist team members.
-Staff can also offer guidance when a child is already on psychotropic medications and you would like to review them, or they can answer any other behavioral health questions you have.
+Staff can assist with developing a plan based on the information provided to our behavioral specialist team members.
+Staff can also offer guidance when a child is already on psychotropic medications and the provider would like to review them with a CPAN expert, or they can answer any other behavioral health questions a provider may have.

 How much does CPAN cost to use?